rackerlabs/support-how-to/content/rackspace-email/set-global-access-rights-with-the-cloud-office-control-panel.md

     accessing email that is stored on the email server.

-    **Note:** **SSL** and **TLS** indicate that the services incorporate security technology to protect the user&rsquo;s data.
+    **Note:** **SSL** and **TLS** indicate that the services incorporate security technology to protect the user's data.

-    -   **POP3 and POP3 (SSL)**&mdash;Email is downloaded to the user&rsquo;s computer and is then deleted from the email server.
+    -   **POP3 and POP3 (SSL)**&mdash;Email is downloaded to the user's computer and is then deleted from the email server.
 This option is best for users who consistently use the same computer.

     -   **IMAP and IMAP (SSL)**&mdash;Email is stored on the email server only.
 The user manages email directly from the server, rather than downloading the email to a computer.
 This option is best for users who need to manage email